hashicorp/consul-dataplane/README.md

   Consul servers.
 - Consul DNS Proxy: Consul Dataplane will run a local DNS server and proxy DNS requests over a gRPC connection to a Consul server.
-- Merged Metrics: Consul Dataplane will expose metrics for both Consul Dataplane and Envoy through a single endpoint.
+- Merged metrics: Consul Dataplane will expose metrics for both Consul Dataplane and Envoy through a single endpoint.
+- Config files and environment variables: Consul Dataplane currently supports CLI flags and will support configuration using both files and environment variables for configuration.

 ### Requirements